Komeran/avina/README.md

 * `!initiative` command for rolling initiative in a D&D game.

   The idea is to have the DM of a game start initiative rounds and then the players can roll initiative by typing `!initiative [advantage | disadvantage] <modifier(s)>`.
 A DM should be able to roll initiative for NPCs using `!initiative [<npc name>] [advantage | disadvantage] [<modifier(s)>]`.
 Upon issuing the command to start the initiative round, A direct message containing the current initiative list of players and NPCs will be sent to the DM and that list will be updated everytime a player or the DM rolls initiative.
 Also, a player should not be able to re-roll his initiative unless the DM either starts a new initiative round or resets the initiative for the player.
-* `!setwelcomemsg` command for admins only to set a welcome message for Avina to send in the channel, the command was used in every time a new user joins the server.

-  Usage idea: `!setwelcomemsg <message>` where `<message>` can be really any text including mentions, emojis and Discord markup formatting.
 * More smalltalk!

   You can actually contribute to Avina's smalltalk capabilities by creating pull requests for the [reactions.json](./util/reactions.json) file.
 I know, this is cheesy and lazy programming but maybe at one point I will have an actual machine learning based AI do the talking.
 But currently I don't have the time or the resources needed to implement this.